 How We Hear by Emily Lyon @ Rough Draft Festival

 Sandoval, as Douglas, talked about the Lecompton Constitution, which was one of the hot issues of the time.
-The Lecompton Constitution which was a competing, pro-slavery, constitution for the state of Kansas induction into the United States, which also explicitly stated that only white males would have the right to vote.
+The Lecompton Constitution was a competing pro-slavery constitution - for the state of Kansas induction into the United States.
+The Lecompton Constitution explicitly stated that only white males would have the right to vote.

 Ironically, Stephen Douglas, a Democrat, helped the Republicans defeat the pro-slavery constitution by aligning with the other northern Democrats who were against it.
-The southern Democrats were supportive of it.
+This split the party at the time, as the southern Democrats were supportive of the pro-slavery Lecompton Constitution.

 States Rights Vs Human Rights: Early American Hypocrisy or Dialectic?

-Sandoval, as Douglas, then went on to accuse Lincoln and the Republican Party of that time of being a northern political party – not a national political party like the Democrats were.
-Douglas then cited excerpts from speeches made by Lincoln which seemed at odds with each other, where it appeared Lincoln appealed to the anti-slavery sentiment while giving speeches in northern cities like Chicago while appealing to the racial prejudice of the south, while in southern Illinois cities like Charleston [which is about the same latitude as St. Louis, Missouri and Kansas City] by stating that he did not support allowing Black men to become whites equals, citing they weren’t fit for the role of jurors and what not.
+Sandoval, as Douglas, then went on to accuse Lincoln and the Republican Party of being a northern political party – not a national political party like the Democrats were.
+Douglas then cited excerpts from speeches made by Lincoln which seemed at odds with each other.
+In some speeches Lincoln seemed to appeal to the anti-slavery sentiment of the northern cities [while speaking in Chicago], and Lincoln seemed guilty of appealing to the racial prejudice of the southerners, while speaking in southern Illinois cities like Charleston [which is about the same latitude as St. Louis, Missouri and Kansas City].
+In Lincoln's southern speeches, he stated that he did not support allowing Black men to become whites' equals, citing that Blacks weren’t fit for the role of jurors and what not.